NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/Examples/Task/Task-NonWGSRareDiseaseTestOrderForwarded-OutOfCountry-Example.page.md

 ## {{page-title}}

-Example of a Task forwarded out of country to an ovverseas Genomic Lab.
+Example of a Task forwarded out of country to an overseas Genomic Lab.
 NOTE: Task codes and status are pending further business analysis.

 {{page:Home-Examples-ExamplesTemplate}}